azimmerman17/golf-stats-app/Readme.md

 #### RATINGS

-This table will hold data concerning the
+This table will hold data concerning the ratings for each tee

 | NAME | DATA TYPE | UNIQUE | NOT NULL | PRIMARY KEY | DEFAULT | FOREIGN KEY | CONSTRAINTS | DESCRIPTION
 | --- | --- | :-: | :-: | :-: | :-: | :-: | :-: | --- |